wmelvin/fewtilities/README.md

 Reads a CSV file and writes the data as a Markdown table.

 ```
-usage: csv_to_md.py [-h] [--no-info] [--no-source] csv_file
+usage: csv_to_md.py [-h] [--no-info] [--no-source] [-n MD_FILE] [--force]
+                    csv_file

 Read a CSV file and write a Markdown table.

 positional arguments:
   csv_file              Path to CSV file.

 optional arguments:
   -h, --help            show this help message and exit
   --no-info             Do not include the 'Created by...' information header.
   --no-source           Do not include the 'Source:...' header.
+  -n MD_FILE, --name MD_FILE
+                        Name of the output file to create.
+Optional.
+By
+                        default the output file is named using the name of the
+                        input (CSV) file with a date_time tag and a '.md'
+                        suffix.
+An existing file with the same name will not
+                        be overwritten unless the --force option is used.
+  --force               Allow an existing output file to be overwritten.
 ```

 This requires that the CSV file is formatted as a table, with a single heading row, with unique column titles, followed by data rows.